Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Analysis Details

 A two-state fit allows us to capture some of the excited state dependence in order to not rely entirely on the correlator reaching the plateau region.
 Simultaneously, fitting to two states avoids the possibility of over-fitting since an introduction of three additional fit parameters (ground state and first excited state matrix elements) can be extracted from 10 data points in this specific analysis ($\tsep^{\rm min}$ of 5 to 14).
 We assume that the overlap and energies are well constrained by the two-point correlation function in this counting.
 The three-state fit introduces 6 new matrix element parameters and is at the edge of what is naively allowed by data.
 Fitting to three states allows $\tsep^{\rm min}$ to encompass down to $\tsep=4$, resulting in 12 data points.
 However, since lattice correlation functions have an exponential signal-to-noise problem, data points do not carry equal weight in determining the posterior distributions.
 In particular, the weighted loss function penalizes larger time separation data with the inverse of the variance.
 Referring back to Fig.~\ref{fig:effective}, we see for this specific example, data beyond $\tsep=9$ have little impact on the outcome of the result.
 This can be seen for example in Fig.~\ref{fig:tmax_nstate_stability_2s} where the results are given for varying $\tsep^{\rm max}$ of the two-point function.
 As a result, the three-state fit with 6 extra parameters is effectively constrained by approximately 6 data points.
 It follows that more complicated fit functions run into the danger of over-fitting.
 We conclude that fits to the FH correlation function are best performed with two states.

 Rather than constructing the FH combination, we explore the possibility of fitting directly to the three-point correlator as a function of both source-sink and current-sink insertion time.
-Due to the complexity involved in choosing a two-dimensional fit region, we simplify the decision making process by fitting to all valid insertion-sink time separation times (the contact terms are dropped) as shown in Fig.~\ref{fig:3pt_fit_region}.
+Fig.~\ref{fig:tmin_nstate_stability_23} shows the stability of the best fit for the two-point and three-point simultaneous fit under varying $\tsep^{\rm min}$ for the two-point and three-point function.
+Similar to the FH fit in the previous section, we simplify the analysis by varying the $\tsep^{\rm min}$ for the vector and axial-vector matrix elements simultaneously.
+The best fit presumably can be slightly improved if this condition is relaxed.
+Due to the complexity involved in choosing a two-dimensional fit region, we further simplify the decision making process by fitting to all valid insertion-sink time separation times (the contact terms are dropped) as shown in Fig.~\ref{fig:3pt_fit_region}.
 This choice reduces the $\tsep^{\rm min}$ stability study to again a single dimension.

 To capture this curvature, a large number of excited states are required.
-However, unlike the FH correlator, the three-point correlator supplies many data points as shown in Fig.~\ref{fig:psychedelic_moose}, and can be used to fully capture the complicated excited-state structure.
-Additionally, conservative smearing on the interpolating operator yields a two-point correlator that provides corroborating support to a large number of excited states when fit to small source-sink separation times.
+This is corroborated by our analysis of the two-point correlation functions: since we have used conservative smearing on the quark interpolating operators, fits to small source-sink separation times also require a large number of excited states.
 Due to the large number of states, stability with respect to $\tsep^{\rm min}$ are less sensitive to $n_{\textrm{states}}$.
 As a result, we further simplify the study by showing only stability with respect to the final result, instead of first identifying $n_{\textrm{states}}$-dependent best fits shown in Fig.~\ref{fig:tmin_nstate_stability_2s}.